Home About Basics Casts Theory Verification

 comparison are presented below.
 For explanations to the

-graphs please see the 50ft
+graphs please see 50ft

 oh ref. cast.